99% Propylthiouracil Powder In Stock

 Prices from the China GMP factory are around 300USD/kg.

-Sources without GMP costs about 180usd per kilo for commercial order quantity.
+Sources without GMP cost about 180usd per kilo for commercial order quantity.

 2. Your order quantity